Peach and Roasted Red Pepper Salsa

 • 1 teaspoon honey

-• Kosher salt and freshly ground pepper to taste
+• Kosher salt and freshly ground black pepper (to taste)

-• 1 red pepper roasted and diced
+• 1 red pepper (roasted and diced)

-• 2 cups finely diced peeled ripe peaches see recipe intro
+• 2 cups finely diced peeled ripe peaches (see recipe intro)

 • ¼ cup chopped onion